themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 1. Decode the `base64` string.
 2. Create an [array buffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) based on the length of the decoded string.
 3. Build a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) using that buffer.
-4. Assign each of decoded `base64` characters to a spot _in_ that array.
+4. Assign each of the decoded `base64` characters to a spot _in_ that array.
 5. Take that array and pass it to the `new Blob` method to get our file blob.

 YIKES.
 This is a bit gnarly, but don't let it scare you.
 Just know that these are the steps necessary to go from `base64` to the `ArrayBufferView` format accepted by the `Blob()` [constructor function](https://developer.mozilla.org/en-US/docs/Web/API/Blob/Blob).
 The part to pay attention to is the last method in the file which we're returning directly `_createBlob`.
 Here, we're creating a file blob that will be accepted by filesaver.js.
 Notice that for `type` we're passing `application/zip`.
 This identifies the file as the correct [MIME-type](http://www.freeformatter.com/mime-types-list.html).